 This report is about taking forward the ambitions of the Council’s Leisure Facilities Strategy with particular regard to developing local Leisure facilities accessible to communities.
 The Council’s Leisure Facilities Strategy adopted by the Council’s Cabinet in 2020 detailed the concept of Leisure Local with particular regard to developing local Leisure facilities accessible to communities.
 This included developing pathways into a more active lifestyles working closely with local sports clubs, schools, and community groups.

-The report will bring forward an ambitious and exciting first phase investment plan for local Leisure Facilities in South Ribble as part of its Leisure local approach which focuses on improving the ability of local communities to access high quality local Leisure Facilities in their part of the Borough.
+The report will set out an ambitious and exciting first phase investment plan for local Leisure Facilities in South Ribble as part of its Leisure local approach which focuses on improving the ability of local communities to access high quality local Leisure Facilities in their part of the Borough.

 The report will also bring forward investment proposals for work to be undertaken at the Council’s own Leisure Centres to complement the Decarbonisation work about to start, alongside a proposed Leisure Local investment at Lostock Hall Academy and Community Centre at Gregson Lane.

-The report will also recommend to Council that the option of a new build Leisure Centre is no longer pursued and that elements of the funding currently earmarked for a new Leisure Centre will be earmarked for investment in the Council’s existing Leisure Centres and other local Leisure Facilities in the area which promote Leisure Local and improve Community access to Leisure.
+The report will also recommend to Council that the option of a new build Leisure Centre is no longer pursued and that elements of the funding currently earmarked for a new Leisure Centre will be earmarked for investment in the Council’s existing Leisure Centres and other local Leisure Facilities in the area which promote Leisure Local and improve Community access to Leisure and community facilities.

 Finally, this report will seek approval for a procurement strategy for delivering the first phase of investment into the Council’s existing Leisure Centres to ensure the decarbonisation work is delivered within the agreed 12 months.